2 Traditions and Practices

 The Labyrinth Society

 This chapter focuses on two central and deeply interconnected aspects of spirituality: the traditions that shape its expression and the contemplative practices that nurture it.
 Traditions and practices span and intermingle with a vast array of spiritual, religious, cultural or healing perspectives (Scott Barss et al, 2019).
-Therefore, the intent of this chapter is to support individuals’ attentiveness to the unique experiences and choices around traditions and practices that may influence their health and that of others.
+Therefore, the intent of this chapter is to support individuals’ attentiveness to the unique experiences and choices around any traditions and practices that may influence their health and that of others.

 Understanding the influence of individuals’ traditions and practices on personal well-being is central to holistic, person-centered health promotion and restoration.
 Recognizing the interplay between one’s traditions and practices is also essential.
 Our experiences with various traditions not only influence the practices to which each of us are drawn, but can have a significant impact on their effectiveness.
-In fact, contemplative practices which resonate with one’s spiritual and/or religious convictions are associated with greater psychological and physical health benefits (Koenig, 2012; Plante, 2010).
-Similarly, we know that traditions and practices which are imposed or at odds with one’s convictions are not only ineffective, but may be potentially traumatizing (Fortney, 2023).
+In fact, contemplative practices which resonate with one’s personal, cultural, spiritual and/or religious convictions are associated with greater psychological and physical health benefits (Koenig, 2012; Plante, 2010).
+Similarly, we know that traditions and practices which are imposed or at odds with one’s personal convictions are not only ineffective, but may be potentially traumatizing (Fortney, 2023).
 As such, it is vital that we find ways to explore and mobilize these two powerful catalysts for healing in ways that are life-giving and safe.

 Traditions